samuelcryan/samuelcryan/README.md

 # Hi there 👋

-## Samuel C. Ryan | Founder & Executive Director, The Birthmark Standard Foundation
+## Samuel C. Ryan | Founder & Principal Engineer, The Birthmark Standard Foundation

 Building open-source infrastructure for cryptographic proof that photos came from real cameras, not AI generation.